jean-tu/Security-Fundamentals/README.md

 	* **Static IP** - manually assigned by the user/system admin
 * What is a Gateway?
 	* Single point in a network that connects to the public Internet
+* What is SSL?
+	* Secure Sockets Layer - encrypts connection between the web server and the web browser
+* What does the green lock on a website mean?
+	* Green Lock means that your browser is able to verify that the web site that you are visiting has been verified by a 3rd party certificate authority (so they are who they say they are, it's not a malicious website that you've been re-routed to)
+	* Uses port 443 vs port 80
+* What is the difference between SSL and TLS?
+	* SSL - helps you track the person that you're communicating with
+	* TLS - creates a secure channel between the two clients

 ### Networking Terminology